zhendrikse/science/molecularphys/molecular_physics.md

   <a href="molecularphys/cubic_crystal.html">
     <img alt="Cubic lattice" src="./images/crystal_planes.png" title="Click to animate"/>
   </a>
-  <figcaption>“There’s poetry in nature.
+  <figcaption><br/>“There’s poetry in nature.
 A symmetry.
 It&apos;s like our senses are fused.” &mdash;
   Saffron A. Kent, Gods & Monsters.
   </figcaption>
 </figure>